-Provide Opportunities for People throughout the Country to Participate in Arts Education and to Increase Their Knowledge and Skills in the Arts at All Stages of Life.
+Provide Opportunities for People throughout the Country to Acquire Knowledge and Skills in the Arts at All Stages of Life.

 By helping to foster public appreciation and understanding of various art forms, genres, and artistic traditions, the NEA will build public capacity for lifelong participation in the arts.
 For audiences and learners, the outcome will be vibrant and transformative arts experiences.
 For artists and teachers, the NEA will facilitate the transfer of critical knowledge and skills that will enable them to refine and improve their work.